 This loop is slightly longer than the Taiga Trail, and in my opinion, is much prettier.
 The loop is 1.7 miles with 310 ft. of elevation gain and has a few steep ups and downs.

 This trail starts the same as the Taiga Trail.
 Cross the road at the parking area, and stay right at the first junction.
 Stay straight on the Rock Creek Trail at the second junction where the Taiga Loop and Healy Overlook diverge.

 At a sharp bend in the Rock Creek Trail, the Meadow View (kind of) continues straight (it should be well marked).
 There are a few benches along this trail to have lunch or catch your breath.
 Take some time to look for wildlife in the meadows below!

 After 0.3 miles, turn left at the next junction with the Roadside Trail which will bring you back to the parking lot.
 I often see lots of snowshoe hares along this stretch.

 Rock Creek and Roadside Trail Loops (With Extension To Dog Kennels)

 The Rock Creek and Roadside Loop is 4.0 miles long with 760 ft of elevation gain.
 It’s only another 0.2 miles to the dog kennels and if they are open, I highly recommend stopping by.

-Begin this hike exactly as the other two, staying on the Rock Creek Trail, passing Meadow View.
-(You can hike a short way out Meadow View to the overlooks as a side-trip).
+Begin this hike exactly as the other two, staying on the Rock Creek Trail, and passing Meadow View.
+(You can hike a short way out Meadow View to the overlooks as a side trip).
 After 2 miles you’ll hit the junction with the Roadside Trail.
 Turn right and cross the road to get to the kennels, otherwise, turning left returns to the Visitor Center (2.0 miles).